By using this website, it's assumed that you give consent for cookies to be used – read more here.

 Europe’s largest dedicated children’s literature festival features ten days of talks, signings, activities and workshops promising to inspire and intrigue young and old alike in a range of venues, from The Guildhall to The Forum.

-Welcoming the biggest and best authors and illustrators to the city, the Bath Children’s Literature Festival has previously hosted the likes of Michael Morpurgo, David Walliams and Lauren Child (to name but a few), so 2020’s line-up looks set to dazzle and delight yet again.
+Welcoming the biggest and best authors and illustrators to the city, the Bath Children’s Literature Festival has previously hosted the likes of Michael Morpurgo, David Walliams and Lauren Child (to name but a few).

 Whether you’re a film fanatic with your finger on the cinematic pulse, or simply looking to expand your interests in genre and style, FilmBath is the festival for you.